The third semester began on September 5th,

 All students in candidate classes took mock exams offered by the Uganda National Examination Board (UNEB), which are very helpful in gauging performance at this level.
 However, results have not yet been released, and it is believed that this is because UNEB is experiencing financial difficulties.

-According to school evaluations, academic achievement is generally fair because pupils have a lot to learn in a short period of time while also trying to recover from lockdowns’ negative effects on both their physical and mental health.
+According to school evaluations, academic achievement is generally fair because pupils have a lot to learn in a short period while also trying to recover from lockdowns’ negative effects on both their physical and mental health.

 INFLATION HAS HAD AN IMPACT ON SCHOOLS